Have you ever noticed the way other women talk about their postpartum recovery in whispers?

 At TENA, we believe that when women refrain from talking about their bodies and health – especially what happens to their bodies during pivotal life stages like postpartum or menopause – no one wins.

 So, we talked with a handful of women and asked them to share their stories to help kick off a new series we’re launching on our social media channels called #MyEvolvingBody.
-We’ve compiled their stories below and hope they resonate with you.
+We’ve compiled their stories below – in a special video and in their own words – and hope they resonate with you.

 We truly believe that with each story shared, we normalize what was always normal and make things a little bit easier for those women who come after us.